ArdenKirk/TalesOfCharlie/CONTRIBUTING.md

 Thank you for your interest in contributing to Tales of Charlie!
 This document provides guidelines and information for contributors.

+**Contributing can be completely anonymous** - no real name, email verification, or formal commit attribution required.
+Git commit signing is not needed for contributions.
+Use pseudonymous usernames and/or pseudonymous email addresses if you prefer to remain anonymous.

 ## 🙏 Code of Conduct

 This project follows a strict code of conduct.
 All contributors must agree to our [Contributor License Agreement (CLA)](CLA.md) which grants the project owner broad rights to use and distribute contributions.